Skip to main content

 Research

-Andreea Minca studies large systems under uncertainty, especially financial systems, and uses mathematical modeling to derive optimal policies that promote system stability.
-Her main work is on structural models for systemic risk, using networks to represent various types of interrelations.
-Her work has been published in leading Financial Mathematics and OR journals such as Mathematical Finance, Finance & Stochastics, SIAM Journal of Financial Mathematics, Operations Research and Management Science.
+Prof. Andreea Minca's work has been published in leading Financial Mathematics and OR journals such as Mathematical Finance, Finance & Stochastics, SIAM Journal of Financial Mathematics, Operations Research and Management Science.

-Read more on her featured research on Complex Financial Systems.
+Read more on her featured research on Complex Financial Systems and Supply Chains.

 Teaching